vamshikumarkurva/2-Dimensional-FFT/README.md

 # 2-Dimensional-FFT without 1D FFT

 This work extends the concept of FFT to 2 dimensions without applying FFT on rows and columns successively.
-This repository containes the c++ implementation of the concept.
+This repository containes the c++ implementation of the [concept](https://github.com/vamshikumarkurva/2-Dimensional-FFT/2DFFT_without_1DFFT.pdf).
+Published paper is at [https://ijisrt.com/2d-fft-without-using-1d-fft-a-preprint](https://ijisrt.com/2d-fft-without-using-1d-fft-a-preprint)

 **Usage**
 ```